-The global pivotal Phase 3 clinical development program for bempedoic acid, consisting of four clinical studies, are fully enrolled with approximately 3,600 high CVD risk patients with hypercholesterolemia and ASCVD and/or HeFH, or who are high CVD risk primary prevention, on optimized background lipid-modifying therapy and with elevated levels of LDL-C. These patients are on two distinct types of background lipid-modifying therapy: 1) patients on their maximally tolerated statin therapy, and 2) patients who are only able to tolerate less than the lowest approved daily starting dose of a statin, and can be considered stain intolerant.
+The global pivotal Phase 3 clinical development program for bempedoic acid, consisting of four clinical studies, is substantially complete with approximately 3,600 high CVD risk patients with hypercholesterolemia and ASCVD and/or HeFH, or who are high CVD risk primary prevention, on optimized background lipid-modifying therapy and with elevated levels of LDL-C. These patients are on two distinct types of background lipid-modifying therapy and 2) patients who are only able to tolerate less than the lowest approved daily starting dose of a statin, and can be considered stain intolerant.
 In March 2018, the Company reported top-line results from the first of the Phase 3 studies, Study 4 (1002-048).
-The Company reported top-line results from the 52-week long-term safety study, Study 1 (1002-040) in early May 2018.
-The Company expects to report top-line results from Study 3 (1002-046) in late May 2018 and from Study 2 (1002-047) in September 2018.
+In May 2018, the Company reported top-line results from the 52-week long-term safety study, Study 1 (1002-040), and from Study 3 (1002-046).
+The Company expects to report top-line results from Study 2 (1002-047) in September 2018.